-Andrew holds a BA and single-subject teaching credential in English Education from California State University, Sacramento.
-Andrew is currently an MEd candidate in Antioch University New England's transdisciplinary healing education program.
+Andrew holds a BA and single-subject teaching credential in English Education from California State University, Sacramento and an MEd from Antioch University New England with a focus on transdisciplinary healing education and pedagogy.

 He obtained a Waldorf High School Teaching Certificate from Rudolf Steiner College.
 As a student teacher at a Waldorf-methods high school, Andrew fell in love with Waldorf education and decided to become a Waldorf teacher.

 Before joining Sacramento Waldorf School, Andrew taught Humanities at Waldorf School of the Peninsula in the Bay Area.
 In addition to teaching high school, he has taught English as a Foreign Language to adults in Busan, South Korea.

 A Citrus Heights resident, Andrew lives with his family and enjoys reading, writing, cooking, hiking, and being run ragged by his young children.

 Contact Andrew: (916) 961-3900